skratsch-solutions/skratsch-solutions.github.io/_consulting/technology-advisor.md

 weight: 8
 ---

+## Prioritizing Your Needs with Expert IT Guidance

-We are business IT advisors and strategists above all else, meaning we put your needs first.
-Our goal is to guide you toward decisions that will serve your business both now and in the future.
+Our essence lies in being your business IT advisors and strategists, ensuring your needs are at the forefront.
+We're dedicated to steering you towards choices that will bolster your business now and for the future.

-You can save yourself so much time, money and frustration by getting IT advice BEFORE you make a technology decision.
-There's almost nothing worse than buying a new piece of software or hardware that doesn't work the way you expected it to, or isn't compatible with the rest of your IT infrastructure.
+## Preemptive IT Consultation Benefits

+Seeking IT advice before making technology choices can prevent unnecessary expenditures and headaches.
+Avoid the pitfalls of investing in incompatible software or hardware that fails to meet your expectations.

+Key Considerations for IT Decisions:

-- Should you migrate to the cloud?
+- **Cloud Migration**: Is it time to transition to the cloud?
+- **System Synergy**: Will your systems integrate smoothly?
+- **Hardware Selection**: Which devices best fit your business?
+- **Device Policy**: Should you allow personal devices at work?
-- How will your systems work together?
+- **IT Policy Framework**: What policies will safeguard your operations?
-- What hardware should you buy?
-- Can employees use their own devices?
-- What IT policies do you need to have in place?
-- How can you maximize business productivity?
+- **Productivity Enhancement**: How can technology elevate efficiency?

-Whether you're setting up a new office or know it's time for a technology refresh, as your business technology advisors, we can help guide your decisions.
+For those establishing a new office or considering a tech upgrade, we're here to illuminate the path forward with strategic IT counsel.

-## Have you considered outsourced IT services?
+## Exploring Outsourced IT Services

-As an outsourced IT services provider, we can provide a more diverse skill set at a lower cost and lower risk than hiring a full-time IT professional.
-We can help you with issues like:
+As an outsourced IT services provider, we offer a diverse skill set at a lower cost and reduced risk compared to hiring a full-time IT professional.
+Here's how we can assist you:

-- Patching and upgrading software
+- **Software Patching and Upgrades**: Keep your systems up-to-date and secure.
-- Replacing hardware
+- **Hardware Replacement**: Efficiently manage hardware lifecycle.
-- Setting up new users
+- **User Setup**: Seamlessly onboard new users.
-- Enforcing IT policies & procedures
+- **Policy Enforcement**: Ensure compliance with IT policies and procedures.
-- Troubleshooting server and computer problems
+- **Troubleshooting**: Resolve server and computer issues promptly.
-- Running regular backups
+- **Regular Backups**: Safeguard your critical data.

-Having a reliable outsourced IT service provider is an affordable way to keep your IT environment running smoothly, which keeps your business running smoothly.
-We can either work remotely or provide onsite [IT services](/it-services) in Detroit, specifically Macomb, Oakland and Wayne Counties.
-Give us a try!
+Partnering with a reliable outsourced IT service provider ensures smooth operations for your business.
+Whether remote or onsite, we're here to support you in Detroit, including Macomb, Oakland, and Wayne Counties.
+Let's optimize your IT environment!